Claude Desktop¶

 Symptom: aam install succeeds but CLAUDE.md doesn't exist.

-Cause: No agents or instructions in the package.
+Cause: No instructions in the package (agents go to .claude/agents/, not CLAUDE.md).

 Solution: